gawalidevloper/Student-Grade-Tracker/README.md

-# Student-Grade-Calculator
+# Student-Grade-Tracker
-A Java-based Student Grade Calculator.
-Students have to enter the number of subjects and the marks obtained in each respective subject.
+A Java-based Student Grade Tracker.
+Users have to enter the number of students and the obtained Grades.